-The school board reported out of a closed -session meeting on Tuesday (May 7) that it authorized negotiation of an employment contract with Frank, who has been with the district since 2002, to serve as superintendent.
+The school board reported out of a May 7 closed-session meeting that it had authorized negotiation of an employment contract with Frank, who has been with the district since 2002, to serve as superintendent.
 The board will vote on the contract at its next regular meeting, scheduled for June 4, said board President Silvia Edwards.

 "I'm very excited to work with the board, staff and parent community," Frank said at the May 7 meeting.
 "I look forward to working here, and it's the best school I could imagine (working for)."

 In announcing the board's choice, Edwards said that Frank is dedicated to the school and is the right superintendent for the district's future.
 He became Woodside School's middle school principal in 2014, and is largely responsible for transforming the middle school program from a good to a great school, she said.